harshitbansall/harshitbansall.github.io/content/hero/index.md

 I'm budding Developer specialized in Web Development.

-Currently in my First Year of B.Tech, <br> Interning as a Backend Web Developer at [Shuniyavigyan](https://www.shuniyavigyan.com/).
+Currently in my Second Year of B.Tech.

 Outside work, I am a big Foodie ! <br>
 Food and Coding are my Stressbusters.